alastairmoody-madeye/Engineering-Ladders/README.md

 That is very normal, people are usually stronger in some areas and weaker in others.
 The framework should not be used as a checklist to promote people but instead as guidance to have meaningful career conversations.

 **What if I disagree with the Layr Engineering Ladders?**
 The Layr Engineering Ladders is open to the entire Layr Engineering team.
 We invite all members to submit pull requests to improve it.
-Furthermore, the Layr Engineerind Paths is in a public repository so anyone can help us improve with your perspectives.
+Furthermore, the Layr Engineering Paths is in a public repository so anyone can help us improve with your perspectives.

 **When is a person ready to move to the next level?**
 We will measure performance Telemetry through quarterly 360 degree feedback.
 We will measure training performance through assessments, certifications, skill demonstrations, etc. To level up your career at Layr your must, at a minimum, meet the training and telemetry expectations for at least one quarter.
 You must then present your case to the Coaching Team that you have successfully achieved the next scope of your chosen engineering path.